RichardDooling/Law_and_Literature/Discussions/Law_and_Storytelling_Discussions.md

 ### The Action-Idea

-As Michael Tierno wrote in [*Aristotle's Poetics for Screenwriters: Storytelling Secrets From the Greatest Mind in Western Civilization*][aristotle], great storytellers create a single unified action as a “through line,” which becomes the story's subject.
+As Michael Tierno wrote in [*Aristotle's Poetics for Screenwriters: Storytelling Secrets From the Greatest Mind in Western Civilization*][aristotle], great storytellers create a single unified action as a "through line," which becomes the story's subject.
-Then a hero takes the lead in that action, which has a “oneness” and connectivity so clear that Aristotle compares it to a statue.
+Then a hero takes the lead in that action, which has a "oneness" and connectivity so clear that Aristotle compares it to a statue.

 Is that what happened in the story under discussion?